Nine Network: 2008–2014

 On 26 March 2012, Nine Network launched and debuted Extra, a new channel aimed at delivering home shopping, brand funded, religious, community, educational and multi-cultural programming content created by advertisers.
 Its timeshift channel, Extra 2, launched on 28 March 2013 on channel 95 and channel 85 in NBN areas as a five-hour timeshift.
 As a result, the quality of sister channel 9Gem was cut.

-On 15 April 2012, Nine Network new rebrand visual identity for Channel Nine logo with the enhanced colour palette, which uses lighter shades of blue and more white gradients, including color from the brand identity, this was part identity since 2003 Nine Network logo.
+On 15 April 2012, Nine Network new rebrand visual identity for Channel Nine logo with the enhanced colour palette, which uses lighter shades of blue and more white gradients, including colour from the brand identity, this was part identity since 2002 Nine Network logo.

 It was reported on 31 May 2012 that the Australian telecommunications company Telstra and WIN Television Network CEO, Bruce Gordon, are considering making a takeover bid for Nine Entertainment.
 The network currently is trying to fight off administration as it deals with a debt exceeding A$3.3 billion.

 It was reported on 3 June 2013 that Nine Network would immediately purchase Adelaide affiliate NWS-9 from the WIN Corporation as part of a deal to secure international cricket television rights.
 On 3 July 2013, it was reported that Nine would exercise an option to also buy STW-9 from WIN Corporation.
 Both purchases have resulted in these stations being, once again, O&O stations of the network for the first time since the 1980s.

 On 8 November 2013, FIXPlay was merged into Jump-in, later renamed to 9Jumpin in May 2014, integrating catch-up TV with interactive social media.

 As of 10 December 2013, Nine no longer broadcasts on analogue TV and is now only available through digital TV or digital set-top box.

 On 27 January 2014, Nine Network have stopped using the Supertext logo and have switched to their own Closed Captioning logo.